Bethany Seymour soprano

 Meine Liebe ist grün op.
 63 no. 5

 1840 was a momentous year for Robert Schumann.
 He finally married Clara Wieck, after a lengthy legal battle with her disapproving father, and in this Liederjahr (‘Year of Song’) he composed over 138 songs, including the four great song cycles to be heard here.
 In so many of the songs, and especially in Frauenliebe und Leben, Robert sees life through Clara’s eyes, commenting and empathising in return from the piano.

-Brahms first met the Schumanns in 1853, becoming a close family friend, with Robert acting as his mentor.
-He remained close to Clara – and probably in love with her – after Robert’s death in 1856 and did much to popularise his music.
+Brahms first met the Schumanns in 1853, becoming a close family friend and remaining close to Clara after Robert's death in 1856.
+She did much to popularise Brahms's music.